ubleipzig/marctools/README.md

-Convert MARC21 to tsv.
-If a given tag or subfield has multiple values, just the first one is considered.
+Convert MARC21 to TSV (tab-separated values).
+By default, if a given tag or subfield has multiple values, just the first one is considered.
 Most useful for control fields or non-repeatable fields with a single subfield.

 For repeated fields, use the `-s` flag to specify a value delimiter.

 Examples: